scalabli/quo/docs/prompt.rst

 .. code:: python

-   from quo import confirm, echo
+   from quo import confirm

-   if confirm('Do you want to continue?'): echo('Well done!')
+   confirm('Do you want to continue?')

-There is also the option to make the function auto